Big deal to impose tariffs on India, causes rift, says Donald Trump

 Posting on X (formerly Twitter), PM Modi emphasized the strength of the bilateral relationship and expressed hope for a breakthrough in trade negotiations.
 “India and the US are close friends and natural partners,” he wrote.
 “I am confident our trade negotiations will unlock the immense potential of the India-US partnership.
 Our teams are working hard to conclude the discussions swiftly.”

-rump had earlier taken to Truth Social to comment on ongoing trade talks, expressing confidence in a positive outcome.
+Trump had earlier taken to Truth Social to comment on ongoing trade talks, expressing confidence in a positive outcome.
 “I feel certain that there will be no difficulty in coming to a successful conclusion for both of our great countries!” he said.

 He later re-shared Modi’s post on his platform, further underscoring the goodwill between the two leaders.